sciZer0/7/v/README.md

 On the Vote Blockchain, there are the maximum number of positions of Contributor.

-At the start, the maximum number is 500 (positions) and this number can be changed — either increased or decreased — by 0.1% through democratic voting (Competitive Quadratic Voting). *In order for a vote on the given proposal to be valid, there may be the condition that it must meet the required 50% voter turnout.*
+At the start, the maximum number is 250 and this number can be changed — either increased or decreased — by 0.1% through democratic voting (Competitive Quadratic Voting). *In order for a vote on the given proposal to be valid, there may be the condition that it must meet the required 50% voter turnout.*

 Each Contributor is a person (possibly anonymous) with their Public Address.